There are plenty of online money transfer companies. So, if you need to send money to Germany, take a look at our handy advice.

 - Exchange rate.
-What rate of exchange can the international payment provider offer?
-All providers let you trade NZD and EUR.
-Look out for best rate guarantee offers if you’re rate hunting, and also be wary of the exchange rate on no transfer fee deals.
-Sometimes the transfer fee can be included in an inflated exchange rate margin.
+What rate of exchange can an international payment provider offer?
+All providers will let you trade New Zealand dollars and euros.
+Look out for best-rate guarantee offers if you are rate hunting, and also be wary of the exchange rate on no transfer fee deals.
+Sometimes the transfer fee is included in an inflated exchange rate margin.

 - The transfer fee.
 The cost to send money to Germany.
-Some money transfer companies will waive the transfer fee if you’re sending more than $10,000 for example, other providers give you first transfer free deals as a sweetener when you join.
+Some money transfer companies will waive the transfer fee if you are sending more than NZD$10,000 for example.
+Other providers give you first transfer free deals as a sweetener when you join.

 - Transfer time.
-Based on how you pay and how you want the money collected.
+This will be based on how you pay and how you want the money collected.
 Cash payments are available in an instant when you pay with your card.
-Bank account transfers can take up to 4 business days to clear.
+Bank account transfers can take up to four business days to clear.

 - Collection options.
-A select number of providers have agents in Germany where cash can be collected in person.
+A select number of providers have offices in Germany where cash can be collected in person.
 Banks and other money transfer companies all offer bank deposits as a transfer method.

 - Transfer options.
-All providers allow you to make a on-the-spot payment to Germany.
+All providers allow you to make an on-the-spot payment to Germany.
 Only a handful offer additional services such as recurring payments, forward contracts and limit orders.

 Use these different international payment services to send money to Germany.

-You can make a payment to a German bank account at your local bank branch, via telephone banking or you can make an online payment by logging in to your internet banking facility.
-Enter the following information about the payee to send money to a German bank account.
+You can make a payment to a German bank account at your local bank branch, via telephone banking, or you can make an online payment by logging into your internet banking facility.
+Enter the following information about the recipient, to send money to a German bank account.

-- The payee’s account number or International Bank Account Number (IBAN)
+- Their account number or International Bank Account Number (IBAN)

 - The overseas bank name, branch location and SWIFT code